BartMassey/wordle5/README.md

 Invoke the program with a list of the dictionary files to be read.
 Dictionary files should consist of ASCII lowercase words, one per line.
-The standard invocation is
+The easy invocation is

 ```
 cargo run --release words-nyt-wordle.txt